2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Day 1: Getting to Botswana.

 It’s an early morning: one of the many to come.
 At 5:30 am, I get out of bed and prepare myself for the two weeks to come.
-Put everything I needed the past couple of days back into my bags and freshened up.
+I returned everything I needed from the past couple of days into my bags and freshened up.

 At 6:00 am, we are all expected at the breakfast table, so we can get our tummies filled and hit the road at 6:30 am sharp.
 Something we did with ease.
 It looks like it’s a group of early birds!

 The first stop is Zeerust in South Africa.
 A small village where we do some shopping for the coming days.
-Food, drinks, alcoholic beverages.
+Food, drinks, and alcoholic beverages.
 Everything we might need.
-I make a selection of beers I haven’t tried before and put them in the cooler in our truck.
+I select beers I haven’t tried before and put them in the cooler in our truck.

 Border control at Skilpadshek